clamor-s/creamlinux/README.md

 CreamApi(dlc unlocker) for Linux.

 ## Support
 This should work for any linux native steam title that doesn't block LD_PRELOAD.
-However not all games will be visible in the launcher.
-This is due to change (launcher rewrite)
+Not all games will be visible in the launcher.
 ## Tested games
  - Hearts Of Iron IV
  - Stellaris